-In this article we have listed our 10 favorite apps for listening to music on your Chromecast, but there are loads of others that work with the device, including play mobile games on your Chromecast.
+In this article we have listed our 10 favorite apps for listening to music on your Chromecast, but there are loads of other things you can do with the device, including play mobile games on your Chromecast.

 Do you prefer podcast apps rather than streaming apps?
 Have you found an excellent radio app that everyone should know about?
 Do you feel like one of these apps doesn’t deserve its place on the list?
 Please leave your suggestions, feedback, and recommendations in the comments below.